MGMT

 Matt AstiBass2008-

-• VanWyngarden grew up in Memphis, Tennessee and Goldwasser is from Westport, New York, but they met at Wesleyan University in Connecticut, where they graduated in 2005.
+• Andrew VanWyngarden grew up in Memphis, Tennessee, and Benjamin Goldwasser is from Westport, New York, but they met at Wesleyan University in Connecticut, where they graduated in 2005.
 "A lot of people really hated us," said VanWyngarden.
 "We were not popular."

-Many songs on their debut album Oracular Spectacular were worked up at Wesleyan, but they spent a few years refining them after the graduated, finally releasing the album in 2007.
+Many songs on their debut album, Oracular Spectacular, were worked up at Wesleyan, but they spent a few years refining them after they graduated, finally releasing the album in 2007.

-• MGMT was originally called The Management.
+• MGMT were originally called The Management.
 They found out that the name was already being used by another group, so they shortened it to MGMT.

 • MGMT singer Andrew VanWyngarden says he originally brushed Lady Gaga off as crap but now respects what the pop star is doing.
 VanWyngarden told Spin that her videos are "getting more creative" and that he likes that she is "getting more and more bizarre and spreading that to the mainstream."

-• While recording MGMT's second album Congratulations in Malibu, frontman Andrew VanWyngarden took up surfing.
-He surfed for a year straight and now keeps it a part of his daily routine whenever possible.
-He even went to Costa Rica just to surf and wrote the song "Siberian Breaks" about the possibility of surfing in the Arctic Circle near Russia.
+• While recording MGMT's second album, Congratulations, in Malibu, frontman Andrew VanWyngarden took up surfing.
+He surfed for a year straight and kept it a part of his daily routine whenever possible.
+He even went to Costa Rica just to surf, and wrote the song "Siberian Breaks" about the possibility of surfing in the Arctic Circle near Russia.

 • In September 2010, MGMT drummer Will Berman was hit with beer during a show in Manchester, England.
-Berman walked off the stage and the band played their final song "Congratulations" without him.
-Original reports stated that the liquid thrown at him was urine, but singer Andrew VanWyngarden disputed the claim two days later in an email.
+Berman walked off the stage and the band played their final song, "Congratulations," without him.

 • In the early days, MGMT used to do some very odd things onstage to keep the audience interested.
 For instance, the band once played an hour-long version of the Ghostbusters theme using Digitech Whammy pedals and drum loops.